-Inventory management means tracking your stock levels in real-time.
-The process involves monitoring every item that either comes in or goes out of your inventory.
+Inventory management involves tracking stock levels and organizing the supply and storage of materials and goods.
+At the heart of this process, there should be a system for monitoring every item that enters or leaves your inventory.
 An inventory is essentially a list of all the items, goods, merchandise and materials that you store until they are resold.

-Keeping tabs on what items are selling and recognizing when stocks are running low will help you keep your supply chain moving, customers happy and your budget healthy!
+Keeping tabs on which items are selling and recognizing when stocks are running low will help you keep your supply chain moving, customers happy and your budget healthy.

-Instead, it’s possible to create a reliable, user-friendly inventory management system with the tool you already know and use every single day: spreadsheets.
+Instead, you can create a reliable, user-friendly inventory management system with the tool you already know and use every single day: spreadsheets.

 To make it even easier, we’ve created a free inventory management template for you in Google Sheets.